obestwalter/i3configger/README.md

 ## Getting started

-    $ i3configger --init [/path/to/your/i3/config/dir]

-If you use the standard location for saving your config (`~/.i3`)
-* Creates a backup copy of your config (config.bak)

 ### Simple

 1. Cut your config file into chewable chunks with the extension `.conf` and put them in the directory `~/.i3/config.d`.
 2. Run `i3configger`.
+3. `i3configger.json` and `.state.json` are created in `config.d`
-3. A new config file - `~/.i3/config` - is generated.
+4. A new config file is generated instead of your old config.

-Nothing exiting.
-Quite nice though, if you don't like long files.

-**This is already working with the current release (plus variable resolution, and i3status variable resolution).**
+5. A backup of tha last config is kept with suffix `.bak`

+* `i3configger.json` can be used to do configuration of the status bars.
+* `.state.json` remembers the state of your current settings

 ### Watch files in the background

 If you are experimenting with the config and want it automatically updated on change:

+run it in the foreground:

+    $ i3configger --watch

 run it as a daemon: